Étoile With Retinol

 But that's not all the goodness of sea buckthorn oil.
-It also contains antioxidant superstar, Vitamin E (in multiple forms), also antioxidant (and orange color giving) pigments beta-carotene and lycopene, as well as skin-soothing and replenishing beta-sitosterol.
+It contains antioxidant superstar, Vitamin E (in multiple forms), antioxidant (and orange color giving) pigments beta-carotene and lycopene, as well as skin-soothing and replenishing beta-sitosterol.

 The emollient plant oil coming from the soybean.
 It is considered to be a nice, cost-effective base oil with moisturizing properties.
 As for its fatty acid profile, it contains 48-59% barrier-repairing linoleic acid, 17-30% nourishing oleic acid and also some (4.5-11%) potentially anti-inflammatory linolenic acid.

 - Retinol (pure Vitamin A) is probably the most proven anti-aging ingredient available OTC

 - It has to be converted in the skin to retinoic acid to work its magic

 - Once converted, it has the same effect as all-trans-retinoic acid, aka tretinoin